anvilgeorge/anti-scraping-tool/README.md

 The first 3 files are bsd command line shell scripts that are run in order:

 1. accessday - This will report the number of requests for each ip address, sorted by number of requests.
-The first number reported is the number of requests followed by the first 3 octets of the ip addresses associated with the requests.
 2. ip2registrant - This will provide the name of the registrant for the ip address that you would like to ban
 3. registrant2ips - This will give you the other ips associated with the registrant
 4. I then update my packet filtering blocking system with all of the ip addresses associated with the registrant I want to ban.